+44 1865 283890

 University of Oxford

 Andrew Wiles Building

 My Ph.D. research is focused on understanding the electrical thermal behaviour of metallurgical furnaces, supported by Norwegian research institute, Teknova.
 The goal of my project is to derive a mathematical model to explain the interdependent mechanisms that define the industrial process of calcination, which involves the heat treatment of anthracite, a source of carbon.
 In particular, I study how current propagates through granular material as it undergoes chemical and physical transformations induced by the high temperatures and mecahnical stresses present within the furnace.

-More generally, I am interested modelling real-world processes, particularly problems involving material science and astrophysics.
+More generally, I am interested modelling real-world processes, particularly problems relating to the space industry.
 I have experience solving problems using homogenisation theory, complex analysis and perturbation methods.

 I am a second year graduate student undertaking the Industrially Focused Mathematical Modelling (InFoMM) CDT program.